sauravraghuvanshi/100-Days-of-Azure/README.md

   * What is the Azure Traffic Manager Service
   * What are the different routing methods vailable
   * How to use service itself
+* What is the Azure Traffic manager service:-
+  * The Azure Traffic Manager service is a DNS-based traffic load balancer
+  * This service helps you to distribute traffic to services across global Azure regions